Artisanal roasting: how the bean becomes coffee

 Sweetness and Depth

-Sugars degrade under the effect of heat to form caramelized molecules responsible for sweetness and dark color.
-Longer roasting accentuates these caramelized notes at the expense of fruity acidity.
+Sugars break down under heat to form caramelized molecules responsible for sweetness and dark color.
+A longer roast enhances these caramel notes at the expense of fruity acidity.

 Thermal Degradation

-The organic acids present in the green bean (chlorogenic acid, citric acid, malic acid) gradually degrade with heat.
-Short roasting preserves the bean's fruity acidity.
-Long roasting attenuates it and reveals body and bitterness.
+The organic acids present in the green bean (chlorogenic acid, citric acid, malic acid) gradually break down with heat.
+A short roast preserves the fruity acidity of the bean.
+A long roast reduces it and reveals body and bitterness.

 From light to dark

 Roasting levels define the fundamental character of a coffee.
-From light roast, which preserves fruity freshness, to dark roast, which reveals power and body.
+From light roast that preserves fruity freshness to dark roast that reveals power and body.

 ❖ Specialty

 The bean stops just after the first crack.
 The floral and fruity aromas of the origin are preserved.
-Acidity is lively, body is light.
+The acidity is bright, the body is light.
 The preferred roast for specialty coffees and filter.

 Temperature 196–205°C